abailly/abailly.github.io/drafts/the-startup-experience.md

 long time: Businesses are used to employ people like salespersons who largely work remotely or to have various business units all over the planet.
 But this is different from the kind of real-time cooperation and interactions one needs when developing software and working as a distributed team.

-Then your link to the actual business starts to stretch, to the point it might break.

 # Takeaways